Nolan Hannu’s Mom Posts Heartbreaking Message To Tom Brady After Her Son’s Sudden Death

 Heart arrhythmia is a condition also known as arrhythmia, dysrhythmia, or irregular heartbeat.
 It covers a group of conditions dealing with the heart.
 According to the Heart Foundation, heart arrhythmia can vary in symptoms and may not always be considered a dangerous condition.
 However, medication or artificial pacemakers and implantable cardiac defibrillators (ICDs) can sometimes be required.

 Some causes of heart arrhythmia can include blocked electrical signals, the body’s reaction to certain medications or stimulants (such as caffeine), and coronary artery spasm.
 Some types of heart arrhythmia in certain individuals can be considered nothing more than a minor inconvenience by causing a fluttering or racing heart at times.
 Whereas, other types of arrhythmia can be considered extremely dangerous.
-Most notably, ventricular rhythm issues can cause a disruption to the body pumping ventricle pumping blood and bradycardia, which causes one’s heart to beat too slowly and may cause a person to pass out.
+Most notably, ventricular rhythm issues can cause a disruption to the heart’s ability to pump blood and bradycardia, which causes one’s heart to beat too slowly and may cause a person to pass out.